LinuxForHealth/nlp-insights/docs/user/http_endpoints.md

 Other resource types *may* return an error.

+???
+Warning ":warning: This is an experimental feature that requires resources to have a valid identifier."

+    When posting a resource that is not a bundle, the resource __must__ have a valid identifier.
+    The identifier allows references to the resource to be created.
+These references are critical for defining the source of an insight, and/or the subject (patient) that resource is associated with.
+The identifier is assigned to a unique value by the FHIR server when the resource is created on the server.

-When using this API resources __must__ have a valid identifier.
-Because health-patterns will invoke the service before creating resources in thie FHIR server, the identifier has not been set.
-The result is that this version of the API is not as useful in an ingestion pipeline, and therefore is discouraged/experimental.
+    If a pipeline such as health-patterns invokes the discoverInsights API before creating the resources in thie FHIR server, then the resource's identifier has not been set yet.

-The version of the API that accepts a bundle input makes use of the fullUrl property in the bundleEntry for each resource (setting the property if necessary), and this allows that variation to support the requirements of health-patterns.
+    This problem can be avoided by posting a bundle of resources.

+    When a bundle is posted, the bundle contains a list of bundeEntry objects, with each object containing an optional fullUrl and a resource. nlp-insights uses the fullUrl property in the bundleEntry to indentify the resource when a reference is needed.
+The FHIR server will update the references to the fullUrl with the actual ID when it assigns IDs for the resource.
+If the fullUrl property is not set, then nlp-insights assigns a UUID to the property.
+    This allows nlp-insights to process bundles *before* the FHIR server has assigned IDs for resources.

+    The health-patterns ingestion pipline seeks to enrich the bundle with insights *before* creating resources on the FHIR server.
+For this reason, posting individual resources is not possible.
+Because health-patterns is the primary use of the service, posting individual resources is an experimential feature.

 ## Configuration
 The app currently supports running two different NLP engine types: